-Welcome to the reference resources research guide for Wright Library!
+Welcome to the guide to reference resources at Wright Library,

 Whether you are a first year Master's student or a sixth year PhD student, you should be able to find information you need using these resources.